-- for many of us, working from home is likely to continue for some time
+- for many of us, working from home is likely to continue in some form

-- our institutional responsibilities for managing our devices, network, information and data securely have become more stringent and compliance is an issue for all of us
+- our institutional responsibilities for managing our devices, network, information and data securely remain stringent and compliance is essential

 - in all sectors, the scale and sophistication of criminal and malicious cyber-activity is increasing

 What does this mean for me?